|

 Performance, comfort, reliability, safety, and good looks......

-west coast finally gets to see Specialty Autowork's Suby Tub"
+west coast finally gets to see Specialty Autowork's Suby Tub" John, One of our

-bold east coast 356A Cabriolet owners ventured his car on a 4500 mile cross
+bold east coast 356A Cabriolet owners, ventured his car on a 4500 mile cross

-in Buena Park, CA. While there he captured one of the top awards presented
+in Buena Park, CA. While there he captured one of the top awards

 by the Speedsterowners.com members and proudly displayed his reliable